zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is used to calculate the hyperbolic sine function of number.
+Calculates the hyperbolic sine function of number.

 **Parameter description**: